7 account-based marketing tactics for your business A guide to account-based engagement

 A buyer persona is a composite representation of a specific type of customer in a market segment.
 A market segment represents a collection of customers who share a common need.
 A buyer persona digs deeper into a subset of potential customers who have shared traits, such as similar demographic data or reasons for purchasing a certain product.

-Buyer personas make clear who in an industry would need a certain product or service, what they need it for and why.
-They help organizations to better understand their customers and prepare for future customer interactions.
+Buyer personas make clear who would need a certain product or service, what they need it for and why.
+They help organizations better understand their customers and prepare for future customer engagement with their brand.

-Businesses building customer personas should include information such as age, gender and income -- any trait that might influence the potential customer's purchasing decision.
-Personas also include details about the customer's profession, whether they make purchasing decisions as part of their job and what they consider reliable sources of information when learning about new products.
+When building customer personas, businesses should include information on any trait that might influence the potential customer's purchasing decision, such as age, gender and income.
+Personas also can include details about the customer's profession, whether they make purchasing decisions as part of their job and what they consider reliable sources of information when learning about new products.

-For this reason, a business selling manufacturing raw materials would want its buyer personas to distinguish between certain customer job titles, such as design engineers, who might make buying recommendations but not decisions, and procurement officers, who would make buying decisions.
+For example, a business selling manufacturing raw materials would want its buyer personas to distinguish between certain customer job titles.
+For example, it would want to know if a person is a design engineer, who makes buying recommendations but not decisions, as opposed to a procurement officer, who does make buying decisions.

 Why are buyer personas important?